Environmental Footprint

 IBWA members can download the executive summary of the LCI study by logging in to the Member Dashboard.

 Even with continuing growth and increased consumption, bottled water still has the smallest water and energy use footprint of any packaged beverage.
-Results from a 2018 Water and Energy Use Study, conducted by the Antea Group for IBWA, show that the amount of water and energy used to produce bottled water products in North America is less than all other types of packaged beverages.
-On average, only 1.39 liters of water (including the 1 liter of water consumed) and 0.21 mega joules of energy are used to produce 1 liter of finished bottled water.
+Results from a 2024 Water and Energy Use Study, conducted by the Antea Group for IBWA, show that the amount of water and energy used to produce bottled water products in North America is less than all other types of packaged beverages.
+On average, only 1.41 liters of water (including the 1 liter of water consumed) and 0.21 mega joules of energy are used to produce 1 liter of finished bottled water.
+The study reported a normalized emissions ratio of 21.97g CO2e/L. In IBWA’s fourth benchmarking report, the impressive list of stewardship initiatives reported by North American bottled water facilities demonstrates IBWA members’ commitment to promoting an environmentally responsible and sustainable industry.

 Light-weighting